CarrieForle/time-utility/README.md

 The scripts are written and tested on Windows 11 64-bit.

-Binary builds are produced with PyInstaller.
+Binary builds for Windows are produced with PyInstaller.

 ```
 Convert datetime to another timezone